LFTechFarm/UI_annotation/README.md

 ---

 ### 5️⃣ Use AI Prediction 🤖
-If you have a trained YOLO model, you can annotate images as follows:
+If you have a trained YOLO model, folow the flow on the right, you can annotate images as follows:

 1. **Import Weights:** `best.pt`
 2. **Click on Predict Image**
 3. **Visualize Predictions:** Tick the checkboxes on the left
 <img width="1910" height="978" alt="image" src="https://github.com/user-attachments/assets/2ae11adb-991c-4f13-b774-c51b1284da9a" />

-4. **Transfer Predictions:** If correct, move predicted BBoxes to GT
+4. **Transfer Predictions:** If correct, move predicted BBoxes to GT one by or all by clicking on the button
+5. **Extra:** is trying to find the new annotation using IOU you can transfert all of the extra BBOX in the editing secttion.

 ---

-### 6️⃣ Use Machine Vision Tools 🌿
+### 6️⃣ Use Machine Vision Tools 📷
 Currently supported tools for assisting annotation:

-- **Excessive Green Mask** 🍃 -> Other index will come later
+- **Excessive Green Mask** 🌿 -> Other index will come later
 - **Shape Detection** : ⚪Circle,🔺 Triangle,⬛ Rectangle,🔷 Polygon

 ---